kinluek/go-chat/README.md

 If you are working on windows and you do not have `make` installed then run the docker commands in the makefile directly.

+Events will be logged to `<project_root>/log/events.log` as a rudimentary datastore.

 ## Package messagehub

 The [messagehub](./backend/messagehub) package provides a thread safe event bus which callers can subscribe to.
 Any events sent through the message hub are received by all subscribed clients.